tudelft3d/CityGML2OBJs/README.md

 A robust semantic-aware utility to convert CityGML data to OBJ, featuring some additional options reflected through the suffix "s" in the name of the package:

+- semantics -- decoupling of thematically structured surfaces in CityGML and converting them into separate OBJs (that's where the "OBJs" in the name come from).
-- structured objects -- separation and storage of buildings into multiple objects in OBJ.
+- structured objects -- separation and storage of buildings into multiple objects in OBJ by structuring faces that belong to a building into the same group.
-- semantics -- decoupling of boundary surfaces in CityGML into separate OBJs.
-- see attributes from the CityGML file -- the utility converts quantitative attributes into colours to support their visualisation.
+- "see" the attributes from a CityGML file -- the utility converts quantitative attributes into colours to support their visualisation.
-- solution for finally making use of those CityGML files (sarcasm is also an S word :-)).
 - sturdy -- checks polygons for validity, considers different forms of geometry storage in GML, detects for lack of boundary surfaces, etc.
+- solution to finally make use of those CityGML files (sarcasm is also an S word :-)).
+OBJ is probably the most supported 3D format, and converting your CityGML files to OBJ opens a door to a large number of software packages and uses.

-Features in more details
+Features explained in more details
 ---------------------

 + It re-uses repeating vertices, resulting in a reduced file size and redundancy, for which CityGML is not particularly known for.